-There were no subsequent events that require adjustments to or disclosures in the financial statements as of December 31, 2012.
-Subsequent events were evaluated through March 14, 2013, which is the date that the Bank issued the financial statements.
+There were no subsequent events that require adjustments to or disclosures in the financial statements as of December 31, 2013.
+Subsequent events were evaluated through March 14, 2014, which is the date that the financial statements were available to be issued.